raspberrypilearning/Pedagogy-Quick-Reads/02 - Worked Examples/readme.md

 When designing worked examples, educators should consider the following features that may affect learners’ cognitive load and ability to follow an example.

 The **split attention effect** occurs when information about a problem or example is presented separately.
 In order to follow the example or solve the problem, learners must first combine the separate sources of information in working memory.
 Where possible, educators should integrate all of the information into one clear representation.

 Similarly, the **redundancy effect** occurs when information is duplicated within a problem unnecessarily, or other redundant information is included in a problem.
 The learner may still process the redundant information when they try to understand the problem, which results in an unnecessary cognitive burden.

 Take advantage of the **multimodal effect** by presenting key information both visually and aurally, as the brain will process these separately.
 Studies have shown that presenting the same information — and more specifically, worked examples — in another mode, either simultaneously or sequentially, can support learners in their comprehension, and therefore, their ability to solve future problems.

 It is broadly accepted that novices (in many fields) tend to focus on the context of a problem and the surface details, rather than the underlying structure and common elements to solutions.
 Educators can use **sub-goal labelling** to identify the important components or steps in a solution and highlight them to the learner.
-To do this, educators could use explanatory comments or annotations, visual labels or highlights, or white space to group related instructions into ‘chunks’.
+To do this, educators could use explanatory comments or annotations, visual labels or highlights, or white space to group related instructions into ‘chunks’.[^1]

 ## Integrating worked examples within a learning sequence